Super Mario Odyssey Accessibility Report

-Super Mario Odyssey has 4 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 4 accessibility features for Controls in Super Mario Odyssey which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Vibration Optional: Controller vibration not used in the game or you can disable it.